CapsuleCat/SpaceKitty/README.md

 # Opinions

+* CamelCase file names and class names
-* Naming convetion is CamelCase
+* React is used for views
-* React namespaced components
+* Namespaced components are the norm
 * Automatic BEM classnames
 * SCSS
 * Materialize
-* Flow Router for the routing
+* Flow Router for routing

 # Commands